DreamPurchaseZnz/English_learning/words about life3.md

 I have no intention of going to the wedding
 The road to hell is paved with good intentions
 The world is becoming increasingly interdependent
+In absolute terms, wages have risen, but not in comparion with the cost of living Some are in favour of it, some are against it.

 ```